• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-From Saskatchewan’s most intriguing city to the capital of Alberta, the journey from Saskatoon to Edmonton is not a long one (relatively speaking, for a Canadian drive anyway!) but it is a nice one.
+From Saskatchewan’s most intriguing city to the capital of Alberta, the journey from Saskatoon to Edmonton is quick (relatively speaking, for a Canadian drive anyway!) and to boot, it’s a nice one too.
 Don’t underestimate how beautiful it can be to drive with nothing but rolling prairies around you.
-We’ve got a number of routes outlined for you below, along with fun stops to make along the way.

 Edmonton River Valley